Deadly force behind the wheel

 “Trooper Motsinger was forced to make a split second judgment about the amount of force necessary in a situation that was very tense, uncertain and rapidly evolving.”

-The families of Maria and Kandy sued the state, alleging that Motsinger used excessive force, was reckless, and violated department policies.
+The families of Maria and Kandy sued the state, alleging that Motsinger used excessive force, was reckless and violated department policies.
 Motsinger, they contended, should have been aware that four teens were in the van.
 The case was settled in May for an undisclosed amount, records show.

-Thomas said that after the crash he began to have haunting flashes of his friends flying around inside the van.
+Thomas said that after the crash, he began to have haunting flashes of his friends flying around inside the van.

 He said he was overcome with regret for not doing more to stop Osiel from speeding away when they were stopped.
 Osiel was charged with a felony for eluding police and later pleaded guilty to a juvenile charge, according to attorneys who represent the family.
 Osiel was not intoxicated, the lawyers said.

-Note: Editor’s note: The videos in this story contain graphic content.